pypm/binder/binder/README.md

 you will be reconnected to the environment setup for you.

 Binder is a great way to quickly try out the ipypm GUI.
+It aims to provide up to 12 hours of session time per user session.

 For a more traditional working environment, in which notebooks and other files you create